rjohn92/plex/README.md

     ```

    Notes:
-- For valid time zone options, refer to the [timezone catalog](https://manpages.ubuntu.com/manpages/noble/man3/DateTime::TimeZone::Catalog.3pm.html).
+- For valid time zone options, refer to the [timezone catalog](https://manpages.ubuntu.com/manpages/noble/man3/DateTime::TimeZone::Catalog.3pm.html) (i.e. `America/New_York`).
-- Your `HOSTNAME` will be what you want to call your media server (`i.e. My Server`)
+- Your `HOSTNAME` will be what you want to call your media server (i.e. `My Server`)

 ---